“Core-AI 2026” Thematic School

 - Generative models and kernels

-- Explainability and responsible AI
+- Explainability and Responsible AI

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of theUM calendarUM email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.